Overall: 9892 6528 8861

-This is a collection of instruments we've stumbled across over the months that happen to fall on the smaller side of the wonderful and under appreciated word of hand-held air-driven reed-based instruments.
-This library ranges from fine quality hand-crafted traditional Indian Shruti Boxes, to a mini accordion and what we refer to as the Plastisax (something vaguely like a child's plastic soprano saxophone, but sounding more like a harmonica).
+This is a collection of instruments we've stumbled across over the months that happen to fall on the smaller side of hand-held air-driven reed-based instruments.
+This library ranges from hand-crafted traditional Indian Shruti Boxes, to a mini accordion and what we refer to as the Plastisax (something vaguely like a child's plastic soprano saxophone, but sounding more like a harmonica).
 We even found a 2-note paper concertina, for a little reed-based "percussion".

-As always, we've sampled each instrument lovingly and thoroughly, with attention to playability and musicality.
+As always, we've sampled each instrument with attention to playability and musicality.
 Obviously, we took these instruments much farther than they were ever designed to go.
-These sample sets are surprisingly rich, full and playable in a way that one would normally only be able to expect from top notch, full-range instruments.
+These sample sets are playable in a way that one would normally only be able to expect from top notch, full-range instruments.

 The centerpiece of this collection is the Shruti Box.
 This traditional Indian instruments is similar in nature and tone to the harmonium.
 It's most commonly used as a drone instrument to accompany voice and other solo instruments in Indian classical music, as well as a growing variety of new age and Celtic folk music.

 Our mini accordion is actually quite the little giant.
 It has 14 keys and 4 bass drones, naturally spanning three octaves.
 With a warm, fat tone that belies it's humble size, this little instrument is a real diamond in the rough.
 The deep sub-bass octaves have to be heard to be believed.

 The Plastisax is vaguely like a child's plastic soprano saxophone, but sounds more like a crisp, clear harmonica crossed with a reed organ.
 It has 13 keys, spanning roughly 2 octaves.
 With it's rich, warm, playful sound and expressive playability, it's ideal for children's music and programming, or even layered with woodwinds or organs.